-The Associated Press has just reported that the famous King Tutankhamun’s Mask has recently been damaged and quickly repaired.
+TUT TUT.
+Boy King has close shave In January 2015 Associated Press reported that the famous King Tutankhamun’s Mask had been damaged and hastily repaired.

 According to the report, the beard on the Pharaoh’s mask was detached during cleaning at the Egyptian Museum in Cairo and was “hastily” glued back on with epoxy.